-Providers are required to work with the Clinician to develop a safeguarding plan for each participant at the engagement of the program and review the safeguarding plan with each individualised funding plan.
+Providers are expected to utilise a holistic approach to developing multiple safeguarding strategies to support a participant to succeed in their recovery on their own terms.
+Providers are required to develop a safeguarding plan for each participant at the engagement of the Program and review the safeguarding plan with each individualised funding plan.
 Completed safeguarding plans must be stored by the Provider in accordance with their record keeping policies and procedures.
-Advice of the safeguarding plan being in place must be provided to the Program Coordinator who will advise the Commission as part of the plan submission process.
+Advice of the safeguarding plan being in place must be provided to the Commission as part of the plan submission process.

-6.10 Cancellations
+6.7 Cancellations